acbsp/bonafide.guru/en/contents.rst

-“The wicked sons of Dhritarashtra” — are unauthorized ISKCON gurus, who go against the Acharya rejecting the last order of Srila Prabhupada (from July 9 1977).
+“The wicked sons of Dhritarashtra” — are unauthorized ISKCON gurus, who go against the Acharya rejecting the last order of |SP| (from July 9 1977).

 Dear devotees, this example was brought up to turn your attention to the extreme situation in our society.
 GBC is fully lost and baffled, because they rejected the order of |SP| (from July 9 1977).
-Presently for GBC, it is very difficult to confess its own mistake and return to the last instruction of Shrila Prabhupada.
+Presently for GBC, it is very difficult to confess its own mistake and return to the last instruction of |SP|.
 Therefore, it is necessary for us, devotees, to puzzle out this complex situation together.
 Radical measures should be taken to solve this global problem, for the general good.
 In case of further delay, this situation can split our society not